petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance.md

 Fragments and widgets are the building blocks of your site.
 There are many ways to customize them to suit your site's appearance.

 - [Fragment customizations](developer-guide/developing-page-fragments/developing-fragments-intro.md) can be used to tailor the look and feel of your site's fragment pages.
--

 - Application Display Templates<!--Add link when available--> can customize the appearance and behavior of the widgets on your site.

 ## Themes

-[Themes](../liferay-development/customizing-liferays-look-and-feel/themes.md) are a front-end developer's tool for customizing the default look and feel of your site.
+[Themes](../liferay-development/customizing-liferays-look-and-feel/themes.md) are a frontend developer's tool for customizing the default look and feel of your site.
 They provide a foundation that your [Style Books](#style-books) and [Page Templates](creating-pages/adding-pages/creating-a-page-template.md) can extend.
 You can also embed widgets in a theme to ensure a particular arrangement.

 !!! note
     Themes are not supported in Liferay SaaS.

 ![Choosing a theme for your site's pages can significantly alter your site's look and feel.](./site-appearance/images/03.png)